AureKylmanen/Swarmgenomics/README.md

 # Swarmgenomics

-Advances in sequencing tech have led to a boom in genomic projects, making genomic data readily available  .
+Advances in sequencing technologies have led to a boom in genomic projects, making genomic data readily available.
 This Citizen Science Project aims to demonstrate how a single genome can be analysed with simple computational methods to provide valuable information about the genetic diversity of the population and its evolutionary history.